khaledkhnissi/khaledkhnissi/README.md

 👀 I’m interested in Robotics & Artificial intelligence.

-📫 How to reach me Email : khaledkhnissi@gmail.com Whatsapp : +216 40 856 462
+📫 How to reach me at
+Email : khaledkhnissi@gmail.com
+Whatsapp : +216 40 856 462
 These are my articles :
 A smart mobile robot commands predictor using recursive neural network ROBOTICS AND AUTONOMOUS SYSTEMS ELSEVIER JOURNAL https://doi.org/10.1016/j.robot.2020.103593